CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 The initial step of the process may be initiated either through the <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/data_processing/datacube_to_nanoloop_s1.py">executable source code</a> or via the <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/gui/datacube_to_nanoloop_s1.py">graphical user interface</a>.
-At the outset, an SSPFM datacube measurement file is selected as input.
+At the outset, a raw SSPFM datacube measurement file is selected as input.
 Subsequently, the data is extracted, including the information contained within the measurement record.
 The file is then processed based on specified parameters, and a set of graphical representations is presented.
 Following this, each measurement file within the input directory is processed automatically, without graphical output.
 The data is transformed into nanoloops and stored in text files.
 </p>

 <p align="justify" width="100%">